Dibutylmagnesium

 Dibutylmagnesium is an organometallic chemical compound of magnesium.
 Its chemical formula is (CH3CH2CH2CH2)2Mg.
 Dibutylmagnesium is a chemical compound from the group of organomagnesium compounds.
 The pure substance is a waxy solid.
-Commercially, it is marketed as solution in heptane.
+Commercially, it is marketed as a solution in heptane.

 Synthesis

-Dibutylmagnesium can be obtained by reaction of butyllithium with magnesium butylchloride and subsequent addition of magnesium 2-ethylhexanoate.
-The compound can also be prepared by hydrogenation of magnesium, followed by reaction with 1-butene.
+Dibutylmagnesium can be obtained by the reaction of butyllithium with butylmagnesium chloride and the subsequent addition of magnesium 2-ethylhexanoate.
+The compound can also be prepared by hydrogenation of magnesium, followed by a reaction with 1-butene.
 It is also possible to prepare dibutylmagnesium using 2-chlorobutane, magnesium powder, and n-butyllithium.

 Use

 Dibutylmagnesium is used as a convenient reagent for the preparation of organomagnesium compounds.